My Gouache Palette.

 Phthalo pigments are not opaque.
-Good for tinting other colours though.
+They are good for tinting other colours though.

-I think the Art Spectrum was a genuine cerulean pigment but the M.Graham certainly is.
+I don't think the Art Spectrum was a genuine cerulean pigment as it looks like a phthalo blue, but the M.Graham certainly is.

 This is a lovely turquoise colour.
 I don't use it much but it is a little more opaque than the phthalos and can be used to neutralise a warm red, or to mix greens with the yellows.